shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

    * Enter **Visit** for **Display Name**

    * Click **Done**.
-This will start provisioning the table in background while you can start adding other fields.
+This will start provisioning the table in background while you can start adding other column.

-3. Create Scheduled Start field
+3. Create Scheduled Start column

    * Make sure you have the **Column** tab selected and click **Add Column**.